 In order to obtain a polymer for a specific fuel due to the flexibility of polymerization, it may vary in the molecular weight and acetate ratio

-Performance of an EVA copolymer, vinyl acetate-fumarate copolymers, styrene-esters copolymers, diester-alpha olefin copolymers, malan-styrene esters and polymethacrylates can be enhanced by blending with a CFI (cold flow improver) additive of different chemistry[30]..
+Performance of an EVA copolymer, vinyl acetate-fumarate copolymers, styrene-esters copolymers, diester-alpha olefin copolymers, malan-styrene esters and polymethacrylates can be enhanced by blending with a CFI (cold flow improver) additive of different chemistry [30].

 In order to intentionally influence on crystallization, various oil companies have developed specific polymeric additives to improve the wax nucleation (to produce many small crystals than several large ones) and slow down the growth of crystals.